tensorflow/probability/tensorflow_probability/python/internal/auto_batching/README.md

 is `[7, 3]`, and `+` complains.
 The solution is make sure the shape of the batched `y` ends up as `[7, 1, 3]` (putting the 1 under the batch dimension).

-Junk data: The straight-line sections of your program may be run with (some) junk data.
+**Junk data**: The straight-line sections of your program may be run with (some) junk data.
 The system will execute operations if at least one batch member needs them.
 If not all batch members are ready for that operation, the system may put junk data (generally zeros or leftovers of a previous result from